Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 ## 🧑‍💻 Development

-If you want to modify the Perl scripts or prefer to run the uncomplicated Perl scripts (`gcosts.pl`, `skus.pl`, `mapping.pl`, `pricing.pl`) and create the price information yourself, the following requirements are needed.
+If you want to modify the Perl scripts or prefer to run the uncompiled Perl scripts (`gcosts.pl`, `skus.pl`, `mapping.pl`, `pricing.pl`) and create the price information yourself, the following requirements are needed.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Cyclenerd/google-cloud-pricing-cost-calculator)